You are here

 In inspections of acute hospitals, specialist mental health services and community health services, we give a rating for each of the five key questions for each of the core services we inspect.
 In inspections of GP practices, we give a rating for each of the five key questions against each of the six population groups we look at.

-We don't give ratings to dental practices.
-There are also some services for which we haven't published ratings yet but which we plan to rate in the future.
-Find out more about services we haven't rated.
+We do not give ratings to dental practices.
+There are also some services for which we have not published ratings yet but which we plan to rate in the future.
+Find out more about services we have not rated.

 By law, care providers have to display the ratings we give them.
 They must display them in the places where they provide care, somewhere that people who use their services can easily see them.
 This might be the main entrance to a hospital or the waiting area of a GP surgery.